-NJC Clears Lagos Judge of Judicial Misconduct - Nigeria Today
+NJC clears Lagos judge of judicial misconduct - Nigeria Today

-The National Judicial Council (NJC) has cleared a Lagos high court judge, Justice Iyabo Oladunni Kasali, of an allegation of judicial misconduct, The Guardian reports.
+The National Judicial Council (NJC) has cleared a Lagos high court judge, Justice Iyabo Oladunni Kasali, of an allegation of judicial misconduct.

 The NJC also dismissed a petition written against her over alleged perversion of justice by a lawyer, Evans Azuike.